esrille/ibus-hiragana/docs_md/en/settings.md

 Off | １２、３４５。６７８
 On | 12,345.678

-### Use LLM for candidate selection {: #llm}

-LLM stands for Large Language Model.
-When enabled, the Hiragana IME calculates the probabilities of each candidate's occurrence in its surrounding text and pre-selects the most probable candidate in the candidate window.

-For example, when converting 'のぼる', the pre-selected candidate changes as below depending on the surrounding text:

-- ￹山￺やま￻に<span style="background-color:#d1eaff">登る</span>
-- ￹日￺ひ￻が<span style="background-color:#d1eaff">昇る</span>

-**Note**: Since pre-selection is merely based on a probability calculation, the desired candidate may not always be chosen.
-This feature is disabled by default because it requires a relatively large amount of computational power.
-To enable this feature, you also need to install several packages.
-For more details, please see [Installation of Additional Components for Using a Large Language Model](install.html#llm).

 ### Combine '^' to the previous vowel character in alphanumeric mode {: #combining-circumflex}

 Enable this option if you want to write Japanese in Kunrei-shiki Rōmaji.